 When to see a doctor

-If you or your child experiences symptoms of convergence insufficiency or has problems reading, consult an eye care professional, such as an ophthalmologist or an optometrist.
-A technician called an orthoptist may assist the eye care professional in evaluating and treating convergence insufficiency.
+If you or your child experiences signs and symptoms of convergence insufficiency or has problems reading, consult an eye care professional, such as an ophthalmologist or an optometrist.
+A technician called an orthoptist may help with the evaluation and treatment.

 Convergence insufficiency results from misalignment of the eyes when focusing on nearby objects.
 The exact cause isn't known, but the misalignment involves the muscles that move the eye.
-Typically, one eye drifts outward when you're focusing on a word or object at close range.
+Typically, one eye drifts outward when you're focusing on a nearby word or object.

 Difficulties with reading and concentrating can adversely affect a child's learning.
 Convergence insufficiency typically isn't detected in routine eye exams or school-based vision screenings.
 A child with the condition may be evaluated for learning disabilities because of his or her reading troubles.

-People with convergence insufficiency may have otherwise normal or "20-20" vision, and the condition may not be detected during a routine eye exam.
-To diagnose convergence insufficiency, your eye doctor may do the following, including special eye-focusing tests:
+Convergence insufficiency may not be detected during a routine eye exam.
+To diagnose the condition, your eye doctor may do the following:

 - Take a medical history.
 This may include questions about problems you have with focusing, blurred or double vision, headaches, and other signs and symptoms.

 - Perform a routine eye exam.
-If you have any other vision problems, such as nearsightedness, your ophthalmologist or optometrist may conduct tests to assess the degree of the problem.
+If you have any other vision problems, such as nearsightedness, your eye doctor may conduct tests to assess the degree of the problem.

 - Pencil pushups.
 In this simple exercise, you focus on a small letter on the side of a pencil as you move it closer to the bridge of your nose, stopping the movement if you have double vision.
-The exercise is often done for 15 minutes a day, five or more days a week.
+Your doctor may suggest you do this at home for 15 minutes a day, five or more days a week.

-If you choose home treatment, many experts recommend using computer software programs along with pencil pushups.
-The combined approach may be more effective, and the computer therapy is more engaging for children.
+- Combined therapy.
+Many experts recommend using vision therapy — often with computer software programs — along with pencil pushups.
+The combined approach may be more effective.
+And the computer-assisted therapy may be more engaging for children.